agustinlare/docs/aws-cloudpratictioner.md

 ## Region vs Global Services

 * **Regional Services**: AWS scopes their AWS Managment console on a selected Region.
 This will determing an AWS service will be launched an what will be seen within an AWS Service's console.
-You Generally dont explicity set the region for a services at the time of creation.

 * **Global Services**: Some AWS Services operate across multiple regions and the region will be fixed to “Global” e.g. Amazon S3, CloudFront, Route53, IAM
     For these global services at the time of creation:
     *   There is no concept of region. eg. IAM User
-    *   Asingle region must be explicitly chosen eg. S3 Bucket
+    *   A single region must be explicitly chosen eg. S3 Bucket
-    *   Agroup of regions are chosen eg. CloudFront Distribution
+    *   A group of regions are chosen eg. CloudFront Distribution

 ## Availability Zone (AZ)

 An AZ is physical location made up of one or more datacenter.
-A datacenter is secured building that contains hunderds of thousends of computers.
-A region will *generally contain 3 Availability Zones Datacenters withing a region will be isolated from each other.
-But the will be close enough to provide low-latancy (< 10 ms).
+A region will *generally contain 3 Availability Zones Datacenters withing a region will be isolated from each other, but they will be close enough to provide low-latancy (< 10 ms).
 Its common practice to run workloads in at least 3 AZs to ensure services remain available in case one or two datacenters fail.
 AZs are represented by a Region Code, followed by a letter identifier eg. us-east-1a